 - Clarify the separation period.
 Because the sense of time is usually lost in those diagnosed with dementia, telling a senior loved one you’ll just be away for one minute may not mean very much.
 Try using a common wind-up kitchen timer for brief separations.
 Set the timer for the amount of time you will be away and ask the senior to hold onto it, explaining that when it dings, you’ll be back.

 Engaging the services of a highly trained dementia caregiver who knows the nuances of dementia and can put into practice creative strategies such as these can help restore peace to both you and the senior you love.
 Dementia and Alzheimer’s care services professionals at CareWorks Health Services are fully trained and available to fill in whenever you need a helping hand.
-Contact us at (949) 859-4700 for a complimentary in-home consultation or for more information on dementia care in Huntington Beach and surrounding areas.
+Contact us at (949) 859-4700 for a complimentary in-home consultation or for more information about our specialized dementia caregivers throughout Orange County.